graphiti-api/graphiti-api.github.io/guides/concepts/remote-resources.md

 * The correct URL is hit
 * When given a valid response, the rest of the flow works as expected.

+> NOTE: if the remote relationship is a has_many, the API will need to
+> return the foreign key as part of the response.
+Otherwise, we won't
+> know how to associate these children to their parents.

 Here's a slightly longer version, showing that `Post` can sideload `Comment`s: